Wednesday, November 12, 2008

 This has been hashed and re-hashed on this forum and elsewhere.
 The data in no way supports your thesis and I would urge not to spread such dangerous information.

-.
+At best, owning a home is a lifestyle decision with a set of associated risks.
 We can argue this elsewhere, but there are a dozen guys who've run the spreadsheets.
 You've successfully listed a few of the risks:

 ... the ones who can’t afford their payments, speculators (like you said), and the ones who panic and sell when housing prices fall.